BEST 20+ Things to do in Playa del Carmen | 2023 PICKS

 I will note the best and most STUNNING cenotes are private and only accessible via private tours like this in Tulum.

 PRO TIP: Be sure to take insect repellent.
-Cenotes are surrounding by lush jungle and mosquitos can be particularly present during the rainy season from July through to October.
+Cenotes are surrounded by lush jungle and mosquitos can be particularly present during the rainy season from July through to October.

 3. Enjoy Xcaret or Xel-Ha